Hallelujah78/BICodingChallenge/README.md

 - If you received an email with this project attached, download the attached folder and unzip.
 Alternatively, you can clone this repository.
 - Open a terminal window and change the working directory to the root of the newly unzipped folder.
 You can type 'cd ' at your terminal prompt, note the space, and drag the folder onto the terminal window and hit enter to achieve this easily.

-- If you are in the "BICodingChallenge" directory in your terminal window and you have Node installed you can attempt to install all dependencies for client and server and start both using the following command:
+- If you are in the "BICodingChallenge" directory in your terminal window and you have Node installed you can bravely attempt to install all dependencies for client and server and start both using the following command:

 ```
 npm run demo